 At a certain point, I felt led to make a change while remaining active within the church I started.
 I began down the path of developing my career in business.
 Eventually, I made a full transition to take over my father’s business within the financial services sector.

-CC: Now that we know some of your background and story, we would love to have you share why it is important to you that as part of your business, you are giving back and have a sense of corporate social responsibility.
+CC: Why is it important to you that you are giving back and have a sense of corporate social responsibility?
 How do you decide where you give donations?

 IA: It is really important to me, yes.
 I think it comes from a place of really wanting to make an impact for the kingdom first.
 What we have has been given to us by God, and it has a purpose.
 Profit isn’t the only reason we exist as a business.
 I want to be a good steward not just in my personal life but also in my business.
 So in my business, I look for opportunities that reflect this.